Treatments and Services

 Our Surgery Pulmonary Follow-Up Clinic provides long-term care for children who have had major chest surgery that might affect their lungs.
 A team of experts at the clinic checks your child’s health and provides treatment and advice.
 We follow children with conditions such as congenital lung malformations or congenital diaphragmatic hernia.
 As needed, we can refer you to other experts and be a resource for your child’s pediatrician.

-For the past decade, U.S. News & World Report has consistently ranked Seattle Children’s Cancer Center among the best in the nation.
+For more than a decade, U.S. News & World Report has consistently ranked Seattle Children’s Cancer Center among the best in the nation.
 We treat the most complex cancer patients and have 1 of the lowest local recurrence rates of any center in the country.
 Other hospitals refer children to us with tumors that are especially difficult to remove safely.